ember-nexus/app-web/pwa-plain/workflow.md

 ## Plugins

 - Plugins should provide an instance of an object, which is responsible for receiving events and acting on them.

+## Page scrolling

+There are different scenarios which require different scrolling and UI handling.

+- PWA menu might be rendered on one or two of the sides (top, left, right, bottom).
+  This does not specify the rendering solution, but reduces screen space.
+- PWA menu might be rendered all around, which likely limits to in page scrolling.
+- Depending on the scenario, the PWA menu might be collapsible, which gives a page more screen space.
+- When only one page is shown, then the app can decide whether to use browser scrolling or in page scrolling.
+- When multiple apps are shown, then all of them should use in page scrolling.
+- Maybe for a later release: The in-page-scroll-position might be linked to another page's scroll position, if supported.

+Requirements for pages:

+- Page must be able to display/use its own scroll bars
+- Page should accept web component property `XXX` to switch to self scrollbar mode, or be already in it
+- Page configurations can communicate the following properties:
+  - w